ajbogle3/rocket_league/README.md

 As a lover of video games and spending quality time with the boys (as we get older), I figured my first project should revolve around something I enjoy.
 Therefore, I chose the following dataset as it gave me an opportunity to compare offical matches and unoffical games through the lense of a player and team.

 Use Cases by Player or Team:
-  1. How does an individual player perform either in a match setting or playing an offical game?
+  1. How does a player perform either in a match setting or playing an unoffical game?
-  2. How does a team perform either in a match setting or playing an offical game?
+  2. How does a team perform either in a match setting or playing an unoffical game?
   3. Who were the top 5 players/teams broken down by matches and games?
   4. Who were the bottom 5 players/teams broken down by matches and games?
-  5. What exploritorial data analysis can we derive from the following dataset in regards to a teams or players stats and win/loss ratio?
+  5. What exploritorial data analysis can we derive from the following dataset in regards to a team or players stats and win/loss ratio?
       a.
 Does collecting or stealing boost associate with either a positive or negative outcome or result?
       b.
 Does movement associate with either a positive or negative outcome or result?
       c.
 Does positioning associate with either a positive or negative outcome or result?